Italians in France: Modern period

-Napoleon Bonaparte, French military dictator and general, was ethnically Italian of Corsican origin, whose family was of Genoese and Tuscan ancestry.
+Napoleon Bonaparte, French military dictator, general, and eventual emperor, was ethnically Italian of Corsican origin, whose family was of Genoese and Tuscan ancestry.
 Italian popular immigration to France only began in the late 18th century, really developed from the end of the 19th century until World War I, and became quite massive after this war.
 France needed workforce to compensate for the war losses and its very low birthrate.
 It was in the second half of the 19th century that Italian immigration to France assumed the connotations of a mass phenomenon.
 A census of the residents of the foreign community carried out in 1851 by the French authorities revealed that out of about 380,000 foreign residents, 63,000 were Italians (Piedmontese in primis).
 The number of Italians residing in France grew rapidly throughout the 19th century reaching the number of 165,000 in 1876 and 240,000 in 1881.
 It was from this date that Italian immigration to France began to decrease.
 The main causes were the economic recession that characterized the French economy in this period and the poor diplomatic relations between the two countries, due to the Tunisian question.
 The diplomatic crisis was further fueled by Italy's entry into the Triple Alliance in 1882.